gary-archer/oauth.mobilesample.ios/README.md

 Open the app in XCode and ensure that the provisioning profile at `Security/BasicMobileAppProfile` is selected.\
 The run the app on an emulator, to trigger an OpenID Connect login flow using the AppAuth pattern.\
-The login is triggered in an `AsWebAuthenticationSession` window, so that the app cannot access the user's credentials:
+The login runs in the system browser using an `AsWebAuthenticationSession` window.\
+This ensures that the app cannot access the user's credentials:

 ![App Login](./doc/login.png)